Your doctor will conduct a physical exam, look for signs and symptoms of strep throat, and probably order one or more of the following tests:

 - Have you or your child been diagnosed with any other medical conditions?

 What you can do in the meantime

-If you think you or your child might have a strep infection, take steps to avoid spreading infection:
+If you think you or your child might have a strep infection, take steps to relieve symptoms and avoid spreading infection:

 - Keep your hands clean, cover your mouth when you cough or sneeze, and don't share personal items.

 - Gargle with 1/4 teaspoon (1.5 grams) of table salt in 8 ounces (237 milliliters) of warm water.

 - Rest, drink fluids, eat soft foods and take pain relievers, such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others) to help ease symptoms.